The 2017 event will take place on April 6 with field trips on April 5 and 7.

-We are actively encouraging participants to propose theme sessions, solicit abstracts and moderate their session.
+We actively encourage participants to propose theme sessions, solicit abstracts and moderate a session.
 Click here for more info.

-The field trip will examine the geology of the Jocassee Watershed and includes an underground visit to the Bad Creek Pumped Storage facility with Malcolm Schaeffer.
-This will be our last chance to see this facility from the inside!
+The 2016 field trip examined the geology of the Jocassee Watershed and included an underground visit to the Bad Creek Pumped Storage facility with Malcolm Schaeffer.
 Sign up early as trip sizes are limited.

 Several regulatory bodies or organizations currently accept this event and field trips for continuing education credits (CECs) or professional development hours (PDHs).
 If you attend both the day of presentations and a field trip you could earn up to 16 CECs or PDHs.
 Click for a list.